patchstack/academy/src/content/docs/wordpress/WordPress Internals/wordpress-hooks.md

 ---
 title: Hooks
+contributors:
+    - rafiem
 ---

 ## Introduction

-This section covers descriptions and explanations about hooks in WordPress code.
+This article covers descriptions and explanations about hooks in WordPress code.
 Hooks are a way for one piece of code to interact/modify another piece of code at specific, pre-defined spots.
 They make up the foundation for how plugins and themes interact with WordPress Core, but they’re also used extensively by Core itself.

 There are two types of hooks: Actions and Filters.
 To use either, you need to write a custom function known as a Callback, and then register it with a WordPress hook for a specific action or filter.